 Exhibits and Activities

 I had such a blast; my inner child was running wild.
-Throughout my visit, I found the scientist within, engaged in a range of exciting experiments, explored different scientific concepts, and learned more about technology’s impact on everyday life.
+Throughout my visit, I found the scientist within, engaged in exciting experiments, explored different scientific concepts, and learned more about technology’s impact on everyday life.

 I want to highlight some noteworthy exhibits that I found particularly intriguing during my visit: